 - Impact on human populations, particularly those of CSA Class 3 & 4 densities

 - Impact on the environment (surface water)

 - Impact on the environment (ground water)

-- Impact on critical infrastructure
+• Impact on critical infrastructure

-TNPI's ERP and FSERPs have been developed to mitigate the consequences of damaged or compromised TNPI operations on the identified receptors.
-TNPI's ERP has been developed to comply with requirements laid out in the National Energy Board's Onshore Pipeline Regulation in addition to industry best practices, adopted standards, codes and guidelines e.g. CSA Z662, Z731 and CSA Z246.2.
-Supplemental FSERPS have been developed to comply with additional regulatory requirements and codes e.g. Canadian Environmental Protection Act (CEPA) Environmental Emergencies Regulation, CEPA Storage Tank Systems for Petroleum Products and Allied Petroleum Products Regulation, and the National and Provincial Fire Codes.
+TNPI's ERP and SSERPs have been developed to mitigate the consequences of damaged or compromised TNPI operations on the identified receptors.
+TNPI's ERP has been developed to comply with requirements laid out in the Canada Energy Regulator Onshore Pipeline Regulation in addition to industry best practices, adopted standards, codes and guidelines e.g., CSA Z662, Z731 and CSA Z246.2.
+Supplemental SSERPS have been developed to comply with additional regulatory requirements and codes e.g., Canadian Environmental Protection Act, 1999 (CEPA, 1999), Environmental Emergencies Regulation, CEPA, 1999 Storage Tank Systems for Petroleum Products and Allied Petroleum Products Regulation, and the National and Provincial Fire Codes.

-Tactical plans otherwise known as Control Point Plans (CPPs) have been developed to further define TNPI's ERP and in cases are supported by hydrological / spill models e.g. Burlington Canal, ON and Lac Deux Montagne, PQ.
+Tactical plans otherwise known as Control Point Plans (CPPs) have been developed to further define TNPI's ERP and in cases are supported by hydrological / spill models e.g., Burlington Canal, ON and Lac des Deux Montagne, QC.

-TNPI's consequence analysis has also lead to its emergency preparedness approach.
+TNPI's consequence analysis has also led to its emergency preparedness approach.
 In addition to municipal emergency responders the analysis assists in the identification of additional receptors; defined here on in as stakeholder and / or rights-holder (First Nations).
-TNPI has developed an engagement strategy that has the objective of sharing current information regarding TNPI's operations and its ERP and FSERPs.
-Feedback and input from stakeholders and rights-holders is considered when refining FSERPs as well as in additional FSERP development where a defined scenario has the potential to have elevated consequences on stakeholders.
-An example of this type of FSERP development is TNPI's Toronto Transit Commission Subway Crossing FSERPs.
-Feedback and input from stakeholder and rights-holders also allows TNPI to refresh previously developed FSERPs and CPPs.
+TNPI has developed an engagement strategy that has the objective of sharing current information regarding TNPI's operations and its ERP and SSERPs.
+Feedback and input from stakeholders and rights-holders is considered when refining SSERPs as well as in additional SSERP development where a defined scenario has the potential to have elevated consequences on stakeholders.
+An example of this type of SSERP development is TNPI's Toronto Transit Commission Subway Crossing SSERPs.
+Feedback and input from stakeholder and rights-holders also allows TNPI to refresh previously developed SSERPs and CPPs.